Link to a version of this presentation: https://www.theunlitpipe.com/lenr-a-primer

-A laughably diverse career in design, user experience, e-learning, product design and design management with well over 150 project experiences ranging from atoms to bits to "smoke".
+A diverse career in user experience design, industrial design and design management for over 150 projects ranging from atoms to bits to smoke.

-Atoms include my experiences with teams designing physical products and leading efforts like a supercomputer display for Cray, the first-ever 3D fused deposition modeler (aka 3D printer) and Herman Miller furniture designs for the creator of the Aeron chair.
+Atoms includes the industrial design of physical products such as a supercomputer display for Cray, the first-ever 3D fused deposition modeler (aka 3D printer) and Herman Miller furniture designs for the creator of the Aeron chair.

-Bits include my experiences with teams in software development ranging from developing internationally award-winning STEM software, e-learning tools for a co-founder of Macromedia and directing the production and creative staff at an Ad Age 100 interactive agency.
+Bits includes leading teams in software development ranging from STEM projects that garnered dozens of national/international awards, e-learning for a co-founder of Macromedia, digital badges under a MacArthur Foundation grant and directing the production and creative staff at an Ad Age 100 interactive agency.

-Smoke includes my experiences exploring emerging technologies (fun stuff!) ranging from editing theoretical physics papers for a professor emeritus in Germany, tearing down and testing the "Never-die" battery by the ill-fated Irish engineering firm Steorn — and exploring LENR.
+Smoke includes exploring emerging and edgy technologies ranging from editing theoretical physics papers on gravity-like fields, testing the "Never-die" battery by ill-fated Irish engineering firm Steorn — and exploring LENR.

-I am a former Associate Professor, Assistant Dean, Adjunct Professor, Principal Investigator, QA Manager, Senior Designer, Research Manager, Director of Customer Success, Director of Production, Executive Director, CTO — and generally a pretty nice guy.
+I am a former Associate Professor of Industrial Design at MCAD, Adjunct Professor at the U of M, Principal Investigator, QA Manager, Senior Designer, Research Manager, Director of Customer Success, Director of Production, Executive Director, CTO — and generally a nice guy.

 This will add your name to the list of interested participants.
 It will help us gauge interest for scheduling purposes.